oracle/weblogic-kubernetes-operator/docs-source/content/faq/external-clients.md

 </cluster>
 ```

-And here is a snippet of off-line WLST that corresponds to the above config.xml snippet:
+And here is a snippet of offline WLST code that corresponds to the above config.xml snippet:

 ```
   templateName = "cluster-1-template"